Polynomials Counting Group Colorings in Graphs: Generalization of Whitney's Broken Cycle Theorem

-Furthermore, as a direct result of \autoref{Generalized-Broken-Circuit-Theorem}, we have the next corollary. \begin{corollary} Let $\alpha$ be an admissible assigning of $G$.
-Then $(-1)^{|V(G)|}P(G,\alpha;-1)$ is the number of $\alpha$-compatible spanning subgraphs of $G$ that do not contain broken $\alpha$-compatible cycles with respect to a linear ordering $\prec$. \end{corollary}
+As an immediate result of \autoref{Generalized-Broken-Circuit-Theorem}, we have the next corollary. \begin{corollary} Let $\alpha$ be an admissible assigning of $G$.
+Then $(-1)^{|V(G)|}P(G,\alpha;-1)$ is the number of $\alpha$-compatible spanning subgraphs of $G$ that do not contain broken $\alpha$-compatible cycles with respect to a linear ordering $\prec$ on $E(G)$. \end{corollary}

 Notably, the cycle-assigning polynomial $P(G,\alpha;k)$ agrees with the chromatic polynomial $P(G;k)$ of $G$ whenever $G$ is $\alpha$-compatible.
 When $G$ is $\alpha$-compatible, the $\alpha$-compatible spanning subgraph, $\alpha$-compatible cycle and broken $\alpha$-compatible cycle of $G$ correspond to the ordinary spanning subgraph, cycle and broken cycle of $G$, respectively.
-Hence, \autoref{Generalized-Broken-Circuit-Theorem} deduces the following Whitney's Broken Cycle Theorem in \cite{Whitney1932} directly. \begin{theorem}[\cite{Whitney1932}] Let $\prec$ be a linear ordering on $E(G)$.
-Write the chromatic polynomial $P(G;k)$ as $P(G;k)=\sum_{i=0}^{r(G)}(-1)^iw_i(G)k^{|V(G)|-i}$.
-Then each unsigned coefficient $w_i(G)$ is the number of spanning subgraphs of $G$ that have exactly $i$ edges and do not contain broken cycles with respect to the linear ordering $\prec$. \end{theorem}
+Hence, \autoref{Generalized-Broken-Circuit-Theorem} deduces the following Whitney's Broken Cycle Theorem in \cite{Whitney1932} directly. \begin{theorem}[\cite{Whitney1932}] Write the chromatic polynomial as $P(G;k)=\sum_{i=0}^{r(G)}(-1)^iw_i(G)k^{|V(G)|-i}$.
+Then each unsigned coefficient $w_i(G)$ is the number of spanning subgraphs of $G$ that have exactly $i$ edges and do not contain broken cycles with respect to a linear ordering $\prec$ on $E(G)$. \end{theorem}